rakudo/rakudo/docs/2017-IO-Grant--Action-Plan.md

 With the `.umask` method gone, the `role IO` becomes empty, serving no purpose, and so it should be removed as well.

+The object that `does IO` are vastly different objects, with different interfaces, so there's no inherent benefit in unifying them with a role.

 ------------------------------